TROVE

 Auth tokens

 192-bit CSPRNG.
-HttpOnly cookie after first hit.
-Identical 401s.
+Constant-time compare.
+HttpOnly + SameSite=Strict cookie after first hit.
+Byte-identical 401s — no path enumeration.

 QR code